comocamp/web/content/faqs/index.md

 [[faq]]
 question = "Do you have a **code of conduct**?
 What happens if somebody violates basic rules?" answer = """
 Our simple motto for the camp is **"Be open, be honest, be respectful!"**.
-If somebody violates these principles in a way that you as a participant find unacceptable for our host, our camp's reputation or a successful event organisation, please bring this to the attention of the [organizers](#team).
-The team will collectively decide whether a. a violation is occuring and whether b. the violating visitor is given a warning or is excluded from the event.
+If somebody violates these principles in a way that you as a participant find unacceptable for our host, our camp's reputation or a successful event organization, please bring this to the attention of the [organizers](#team).
+The team will collectively decide whether a. a violation is occurring and whether b. the violating visitor is given a warning or is excluded from the event.
 """
 +++